fredaas/treeview/README.txt

 USAGE
 --------------------------------------------------------------------------------

-A rule can be written in three ways,
+Treeview is used to check the integrity of a dictionary by comparing it against its corresponding rule dictionary.
+The rule dictionary contains information about required and optional fields, constraint functions, and the expected structure of the dictionary.
+A rule can be written in three ways:

     1. { <key>: <required> },